themistysky/annual_report_PDF_parsers/README.md

 - `pdf_url`: the URL from where to fetch the fund's annual report, copied from the input file

-Make sure that the columns have the rights types.

 ### Example

 | **fund_provider** | **fund_name_report**                       | **fund_name_website**                                | **isin**     | **holding_name**                   | **market_value** | **currency** | **net_assets** | **pdf_url**                                                                                                               |